onehashai/onehash-connect/help/mute-a-user.md

 !!! tip ""

-    Muting someone does not affect their Zulip experience in any way.
+    Muting someone does not affect their OneHash Connect experience in any way.

 [view-emoji-reactions]: /help/emoji-reactions#view-who-reacted-to-a-message